Fast expectation-maximization algorithms for spatial generalized linear mixed models

-Although given by similar formulation, the prediction uncertainty from MCMC-EM is typically larger than LA-EM, as it incorporates the random effect uncertainty in prediction while LA-EM does not.
-However, both methods do not account for regression parameter uncertainty in the prediction.
-Therefore, if the research goal of using the proposed method is for parameter inference or as a quick data exploratory tool, both algorithms are appropriate.
-If assessing spatial prediction uncertainty is the main focus of the application, then one should keep in mind that the uncertainty from these algorithms is smaller in general, and therefore a fully Bayesian approach \citep[cf.][]{GuanHaran2016} would be more appropriate.
+The prediction uncertainty from the MCEM is typically larger than the LAEM, as it incorporates the random effect uncertainty in prediction while the LAEM does not.
+However, both methods do not account for regression parameter uncertainty.
+If the research goal is parameter estimation or as a quick data exploratory tool, both algorithms are appropriate.
+If assessing spatial prediction uncertainty is the main focus, then one should keep in mind that the uncertainty from these algorithms is smaller, and therefore a fully Bayesian approach \citep[cf.][]{GuanHaran2016} would be more appropriate.